 7. Windi for gas discomforts

-You need this if your baby gets gassy and trouble passing it, then this thing will help your baby release the gas.
+If your baby gets gassy and experiencing trouble passing gas, then Windi will help your baby release the gas.
 Windi is getting popular among new parents.
 Gently insert it in the baby’s rectal area to release gas.

 Also, you can get this basic baby care kit by Fridababy that includes pretty much everything your baby needs.

 Although newborns have the right amount of moisture in their bodies naturally.
 You don’t need to apply lotion unless advised by your child’s doctor.
-But over the period of time, the skin starts getting dry, having it moisturized with organic coconut oil and good organic lotion is a great way to keep skin healthy, and itch-free.
+But over a period of time, the skin starts getting dry.
+Ideally, keeping it moisturized with organic coconut oil and good organic lotion is a great way to keep skin healthy, and itch-free.

 For my son, the coconut oil was not working any better at that time because his itchiness had gone really bad.
 Then I discovered Curel Itch defense lotion by another mom on google who was facing the same issue and swore by it.
 I had to give it a try and it WORKED. within a couple of days, he was all good.
 I highly recommend this for babies and adults.

-There is no harm having it in your baby’s toiletries.
-If your baby doesn’t need it, you can use it for yourself.
+There is no harm in having it in your baby’s toiletries.
+If your baby doesn’t need it, anyone can use it in your family.

 9. Rash Ointment

-Introducing formula, new food or whole milk, rashes are every baby’s story on this journey of life.
+Introducing formula, new food, or whole milk, rashes are every baby’s story on this journey of life.
 After trying Desitin and a couple of other rash creams for my son, his pediatrician recommended A+D ointment.
-It has vitamins A and D which keeps skin soft and moisturized.
+It has vitamins A and D which keep skin soft and moisturized.
 Therefore, it is safe to use with every diaper change.
 It really works even with a one-time use.

 Massage is super soothing for babies just like adults.
 They sleep better, and they feel relaxed.
 Massaging the baby’s belly helps in releasing gas.